randalvance/randal-tech/blogPosts/lets-learn-graphql.md

 * A post can have 0 or more comments.
 * A post can have 0 or more tags.

-First, we need to define the types for each entity along with their properties and types.
+First, we need to define the types for each entity along with their fields and types.

 ```gql
 type User {